-Taxes on labour to be gradually reduced and replaced by the taxation of CO2 emissions, non-renewable resources, land value gains and financial speculation.
+Taxes on labour to be gradually reduced and replaced by the taxation of CO2 emissions, non-renewable resources, land value gains, green tax and financial speculation.
 Government budgets to support the transition to sustainable societies and economies.

 Since the start of the Industrial Revolution, our increasing dependence on a carbon-based economy has meant that a growing economy brings us ever closer to irreversible tipping-points of climate chaos and ecosystem destruction.
 Yet, there is another way where our prosperity does not have to come at the expense of future generations.